-Incorporate the Touch Board to your Processing project
+Include the Touch Board into Processing

 Learn how to use the Touch Board with Processing

-We have written a Processing example sketch, with which you can use to communicate with the Touch Board.
-You can use this sketch to send data (if an electrode has been touched or not) to your Processing application.
+We have written a Processing example sketch, which you can use to communicate with the Touch Board.
+You can use this sketch to send data, for example, if an electrode has been touched or not, to your Processing application.

-Run the Processing sketch
+Step 3 Run the Processing sketch

 Once you have the sketch open, run it for the first time.
 In the console window, you will see a list of devices all starting with “/dev/“.
 These are the Serial devices that we can access, one of them being the Touch Board, whose name we have from Step 1 above.
 The list counts from 0, so the first device is assigned number 0, the second one is number 1, and so on.
 In the code, change the variable